136 E. 3rd Street,

 Following its closure, the Orpheum Theatre became a venue for stage shows and concerts and was eventually donated to the RiverCenter for the Performing Arts.

 The theatre was restored between 1984 and 1986 with much of its Art Deco interior returning.
-Today, the renamed Adler Theatre continues to delight Davenport residents.
+It was renamed Adler Theatre on January 9, 1986 and continues to delight Davenport residents.